• Home

 Benefits of Myofascial Release

 Experts estimate that upwards of ninety percent of disease is stress-related.
-And Nothing ages us faster, internally and externally, then high stress.
-Myofascial Release is an effective tool for managing this stress, which translates into:
+Nothing ages us faster, both internally and externally, than high stress.
+Myofascial release, a form of fascia therapy, is an effective tool for managing this stress, which translates into numerous benefits of myofascial release, including: decreased anxiety, enhanced sleep quality, greater energy, improved concentration, increased circulation, and reduced fatigue.

 Myofascial Release can also help specifically address a number of health issues.
 Bodywork can: